-While placing the employee in situations that lessen the severity of their symptoms, it is also important to assign tasks based on the employee’s demonstrated strengths.
+In addition to placing the employee in situations that lessen the severity of their symptoms, it is also important to assign tasks based on the employee’s demonstrated strengths.
 You may ask the employee to take a free strengths assessment such as the one provided by the VIA Character Institute.
-After completion of the assessment the Institute will deliver a ranking of 24 different character strengths.
+After completion of the assessment, the Institute will deliver a ranking of 24 different character strengths.
 By focusing on the employee’s top seven to ten strengths when assigning tasks or assessing the best manner to deliver feedback can pay huge dividends.

 As with most employees it takes time to understand how best a person works by identifying their unique skills, talents and insights that will strengthen the organization.
 With an ADHD employee a bit more attention may yield drastically better results.